elixir-europe-training/ELIXIR-TrP-FAIR-training-handbook/docs/chapters/chapter_08.md

 !!! example "Learning activity: choosing a licence"

     To help you decide which licence is most suitable for your materials, Creative Commons provides a licence chooser.
-In the following activity, you will try out the Creative Commons licence chooser for yourself.
+In the following activity, you will try out the <a href="https://creativecommons.org/choose/">Creative Commons licence chooser</a> for yourself.

     1. Select some of your training materials that you would like to add a licence to.
     2. Try the Creative Commons Licence Chooser to determine which licence is most suitable for your selected materials.